linafaik08/survival_analysis/README.md

 ### Experiments

-To run experiments, you need:

-1. To download data from [Kaggle](https://www.kaggle.com/datasets/gsagar12/dspp1) and upload them in the directory `datasets/customer_subscription`.
-2. Run the notebooks in the order suggested by their names.
+To run experiments, you need to run the notebooks in the order suggested by their names.
 The associated code is in the `src` directory.